FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {% include _image.html src="/assets/img/blogs/fusionauth-example-react/app-login.png" class="img-fluid" figure=false %}

 When you successfully authenticate, you'll just see `Cannot GET /oauth-callback`, because `/oauth-callback` doesn't exist, yet.
-What's `/oauth-callback`?
 Remember, we added that as an `Authorized redirect URL` in the FusionAuth admin panel and as our `redirectURI` in `config.js`; it's where FusionAuth redirects to after authentication.

 ### Code Exchange